Installer Directory

 Air-to-air systems:

 These devices produce a flow of warm air rather than transferring the collected heat to water.
 The heated air is then fed via fans through a series of ducts and vents to heat the house.
 It’s less versatile than an air-to-water as it can’t produce hot water or heat radiators.
-These can be used to heat an entire property but in this case, will often need to be installed while the property is being built utilising a warm air ductwork system.
+These can be used to heat an entire property but, in this case, will often need to be installed while the property is being built utilising a warm air duct-work system.
 Alternatively, they are a great solution for heating an office room or conservatory, perhaps a garden room or outbuilding.

-*Air to air systems are not applicable for the BUS.
+*Air-to-air systems are not applicable for the BUS.

 How does an ASHP work

-What are the benefits of an air source heat pump
+What are the Benefits of an Air Source heat Pump?

 • Cost is a major factor to consider.
-An air source heat pump will likely lower your energy bills.
-Particularly if the system replaces an oil, LPG or electric boiler on a modern central heating system.
+An air-source heat pump will likely lower your energy bills, particularly if the system replaces an oil, LPG, or electric boiler on a modern central heating system.

-• There are many incentives and schemes designed to boost the usage of air-pump heat systems.
+• There are many incentives and schemes designed to boost the usage of air-source pump heat systems.
 The Government offers many programs like the Boiler Upgrade Scheme (BUS) which offers up to £7.5k towards the upfront costs.
 This cash helps you replace your existing boiler with a modern solution, saving money on your energy bills and protecting you from the future price increase (and taxes) of fossil fuel systems.

 • Air source heat pumps are cheaper and easier to install than more complicated ground source heat pumps.

-• As a combustion-free system, air source heat pumps are safer to use.
+• As a combustion-free system, air-source heat pumps are safer to use.
 Also, because they are emission-free, you may even find there are some health benefits too.

 As the systems still use electricity to drive the pump, they’re not a true renewable energy source.
 They don’t burn fossil fuels though so if you get your electricity from a provider that is generating through renewable means, they can be argued to be carbon neutral.
 Air source heat pumps still count in many of the subsidies and programs designed for renewable energies.
-That said, air source heat pumps provide heating at a lower temperature.
-Therefore, they are designed to be on for longer periods to create an ongoing ambient temperature and heat your property through.
+That said, air-source heat pumps provide heating at a lower temperature.
+Therefore, they are designed to be on for longer periods to create an ongoing ambient temperature and heat your property throughout.

 earth and heart

-Before making that decision, here are some factors you need to consider before opting for an air source heat pump.
+Before making that decision, here are some factors you need to consider before opting for an air-source heat pump.

 • Most important of all, you need to consider whether you have the space for and the stomach for a big box outside your house.
 Technology has come on some, and these boxes are no longer as cumbersome and clunky as they used to be, but they are not things of beauty.
-Also, you need to ensure the pump is close enough to be effective, but at least one or two metres from your nearest neighbours.
+Also, you need to ensure the pump is close enough to be effective, but at least one or two meters from your nearest neighbours.
 While the pump itself is not overly bulky, it will require a decent amount of space around it to draw in the air.
-A sun facing wall with plenty of space is ideal.
+A sun-facing wall with plenty of space is ideal.

 • In terms of return on investment, an air source heat pump will nearly always (check with your installation company) save you money over traditional central heating systems.
-The returns can be significant when switching from oil, LPG or standard electric boilers specifically.
+The returns can be significant when switching from oil, LPG, or standard electric boilers specifically.
 It’s a little tighter when switching from a modern mains gas boiler but should still offer a good saving.

-• Unlike traditional heating, air source heat pumps are more effective with underfloor heating.
+• Unlike traditional heating, air-source heat pumps are more effective with underfloor heating.
 Thanks to the lower temperatures at which they operate, underfloor heating works better than traditional radiators.
 This said, radiators can be perfectly usable.
 They will need to be sized correctly, preferably doubles not singles and installed on 15mm pipework, not microbore.

-What is the cost and ROI for an air source heat pump?
+What is the Cost and ROI for an Air Source Heat Pump?

 Depending on the size of your house and your demands, a standard ASHP (air to water) system can set you back anywhere from £8k to 16k.
 This figure does not include potential subsidies, and the actual costs can vary thanks to many factors.

-These include factors like the size of your property, any changes that may need to be made to your CH system, the current state of demand, and how many bells and whistles you want your system to have.
+These include factors like the size of your property, any changes that may need to be made to your central heating system, the current state of demand, and how many bells and whistles you want your system to have.
 Remember, the price you pay for your installation can also affect the time it takes to see a payback period.
-It's impossible to give a ballpark figure of how long it really takes for a heat pump to pay for itself, there's just too many variables.
-That said, your installation company should be able to provide you with the necessary information to figure it out.
-You can always give us a call or click the contact us button at the top of the page for impartial advice.

 There are other things to consider: